-The Collision World of the previous section is used to manually move the bodies and check for collision between them.
-On the other side, the Dynamics World is used to automatically simulate the motion of your bodies using the physics.
+The collision world of the previous section is used to manually move the bodies and check for collision between them.
+On the other side, a dynamics world is used to automatically simulate the motion of your bodies using the physics.
 You do not have to move the bodies manually (but you still can if needed).
-The Dynamics World will contain the bodies and joints that you create.
+The dynamics world will contain the bodies and joints that you create.
 You will then be able to run your simulation across time by updating the world at each frame.
-The DynamicsWorld class (which inherits from the CollisionWorld class) represents a Dynamics World in the ReactPhysics3D library.
+The DynamicsWorld class (which inherits from the CollisionWorld class) represents a dynamics world in the ReactPhysics3D library.